spithash/MySQL-MariaDB-skip-replication-errors/README.md

 ````
 SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1;
 ````
-Number 1 means skip one error at a time.
+Number 1 means skip/ignore one error at a time.
 This value can be increased.
 Official mysql documentation:
 >This statement skips the next N events from the master.
 This is useful for recovering from replication stops caused by a statement.
 >This statement is valid only when the slave threads are not running.
 Otherwise, it produces an error.